itovero/SSL-EAG-NeutronPy/README.md

 reserved block of time.
 Given the time constraints, it's very useful to have a robust data visualization software toolset so that the researcher can view data in near real-time to adjust test parameters and optimize on the fly.
 The current project is a development effort for just such a tool set.
 In addition, it is envisioned the toolset could be utilized from home or office.
-This is called NeutronPy

 ## Team
 **PI**: Anton Tremsin (fa20, sp21, su21)